react-navigation/react-navigation.github.io/versioned_docs/version-6.x/getting-started.md

 :::

-From React Native 0.60 and higher, [linking is automatic](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md).
-So you **don't need to run** `react-native link`.

 If you're on a Mac and developing for iOS, you need to install the pods (via [Cocoapods](https://cocoapods.org/)) to complete the linking.

 ```bash